Fellows - Class of 2019

 Geisinger Health System

 Dr. Sandra Culbertson joined Geisinger Health System in June 2017 as chair of Women’s Health department.
-In this role, she and her administrative team lead women’s health services (general obstetrics/gynecology, maternal-fetal medicine, gynecologic oncology, urogynecology, reproductive endocrinology) across the enterprise.
+As of January 2019, she takes the role of chair of the Geisinger Women’s and Children’s Institute.
+She is maintaining her role as chair of Women’s Health and will continue her work in expanding high quality comprehensive obstetric and gynecologic care for the women of central Pennsylvania.
 Culbertson is a clinical professor at the Geisinger Commonwealth School of Medicine.
 She is a board certified urogynecologist and she specializes in treatment of recurrent urinary incontinence and recurrent pelvic organ prolapse.
 Culbertson is a graduate of the University of Virginia (undergraduate and medical school) and she completed her residency and fellowship at the University of Chicago.

 Sheila Dugan, MD